-Two points there.
-Focus, and passion.
-When you focus your content on a general topic or profession, your readers know what to expect, and they’re more likely to subscribe.
-In addition, unless you’re passionate about what you publish, you’ll get bored long before a few years have gone by.
+Two things here; focus and passion.
+When you focus your content on a particular topic or profession, your readers know what to expect, and they’re more likely to subscribe.
+Unless you’re passionate about what you publish, you’ll get bored long before a few years have passed.

 2/ Share your mistakes

 We all make them.
-But few of us share them.
+Few of us share them.
 You tend to open-up more when you talk about getting things wrong, and it’s that personal touch that’ll help keep readers interested.
-Here’s an old post of mine (from 2007) that can still be of use if you’re starting a blog: Seven blog mistakes to avoid.
-And perhaps one of my biggest mistakes was neglecting email security.
+Here’s an old post of mine from 2007 that might be of use if you’re starting a blog: Seven blog mistakes to avoid.
+And perhaps one of my biggest mistakes — neglecting email security.

 3/ Comment elsewhere

 4/ Make guest appearances

 Offer guest articles to blog owners who have already built a solid subscriber base.
 I did this on a couple of well-known blogs.
 I sometimes look back wishing I could press ‘edit’, but still, worth doing.
 One thing to remember, offer your best writing.
 Don’t hold the good stuff back for your own blog.
 You only get one chance to make a first impression with the new audience.

 5/ Make it easy to subscribe

 Seems obvious, but there have been plenty of times when I’ve had to search for a subscription button or link.
 Put it in a prominent position on your blog.
 Additionally, not everyone knows the benefit of RSS subscriptions, so offer an email alternative.

 6/ Publish consistently

 It doesn’t matter if you publish a new blog post every day or every couple of weeks, but consistency breeds familiarity, which breeds confidence, leading to trust, and eventually to sales of some sort.
 We all have something to sell.

 7/ Don't sell out to advertising